novonordisk-research/BEE-BO/docs/index.rst

      from beebo import BatchedEnergyEntropyBO

-2. Create an instance of `BatchedEnergyEntropyBO`:
+2. Create an instance of :class:`BatchedEnergyEntropyBO``:

    .. code-block:: python